 Medical Practice — Clinical Management

-The Medical Practice - Clinical Management program is a 1 + 1 program that will lead to an Associate in Applied Science degree centered around the Medical Assistant.
-The first portion of this program focuses upon the preparation of the Medical Assistant, while the second portion of the program builds upon that foundation preparing the medical assistant to then perform routine administrative duties in physicians’ offices, clinics, and other ambulatory health care facilities.
-Students may elect to stop out at either one of the two stages depending upon their career or educational objectives.
+Focuses on the preparation of the Medical Assistant and the foundation necessary to prepare medical assistants for increasing management responsibility within the medical office or clinic and to perform routine administrative duties in physicians’ offices, clinics, and other ambulatory health care facilities.
+Students may elect to stop out at either one of the following two stages depending upon career or educational objectives.

 - Medical (Office) Assistant, Level II Certificate of Achievement, 36 credit hours

 - Medical Practice - Clinical Management Associate in Applied Science degree, 67 credit hours.